New to Cape Town: Royaltea bar serves premium teas and other treats

 Rise and shine with Cape Town’s hearty breakfast pit-stops

-The mantra ‘breakfast is the most important meal of the day’ holds true for good reason; breakfast improves your concentration, increases your metabolism and helps regulate your weight.
-From young professionals to laid-back surfers, early risers need fuel to kick-start their engines (the word ‘breakfast’ literally means breaking the fast).
+The mantra "breakfast is the most important meal of the day" holds true for good reason; breakfast improves your concentration, increases your metabolism and helps regulate your weight.
+From young professionals to laid-back surfers, early risers need fuel to kickstart their engines.

-Luckily, Cape Town has its fair share of top spots that offer first-class breakfast pickings.
-While chain restaurants, such as Knead and Melissa’s, are morning-time mainstays, the Mother City also has no shortage of unique, one-of-a-kind breakfast places prime for getting the day rolling in the right way.
+Luckily, Cape Town has its fair share of top spots that offer first-class breakfast pickings and there is no shortage of unique, one-of-a-kind breakfast places prime for getting the day rolling in the right way.
 From a full English brekkie to a humble cuppa joe, offerings are vast and varied, and we’ve compiled a list of some of the best breakfast pit-stops that Cape Town has to offer.

 EAT BREAKFAST IN LUXURY AT THIS SEA POINT CAFE/ PATISSERIE